CodeWizardRakesh/Hand-Written-Number-Recognition/README.md

 # Hand-Written-Number-Recognition
-   This is built using Tensorflow
+   Welcome to the Handwritten Number Recognition project!
+This project is designed to recognize and classify handwritten digits using DeepLearning techniques and a user-friendly graphical interface.

 ## turing test:
 	if an interrogator cannot distinguish between machine and a human then the machine is assumed to be intelligent.